hperrin/stream-overlay/README.md

 ## Usage

-Duplicate `config.template.json` in the app's folder to `config.json`, then open it (like with Notepad) and modify the values to the windows you need.
+Duplicate `config.template.json` in the `resources/app` folder to `config.json`, then open it (like with Notepad) and modify the values to the windows you need.
 Then run the "stream-overlay" app.

 You can also use this app from the command line, by providing the URL as the argument.
 Use `stream-overlay --help` to see all the available options.